Hungry Ghost Month in Malaysia

 What CAN you DO to protect yourself during the Hungry Ghost Month?

+Nowadays, there are many options available for cleansing, and products like palo santo and white sage have become part of today’s lifestyle, especially in city areas.
 Apart from cleansing during the ghost month, these products are used to cleanse and purify a space or person from negativity or bad energies throughout the year.

 Offerings for Hungry Ghost Month